-Digestive tests that may be right for you:
+Digestive tests that may be right for you;

 This profile is commonly used to help improve digestion, absorption and to investigate other digestive concerns such as IBS, bloating, diarhoea .

-The CDSA 2.0 This test is the gold standard of digestive testing as along with checking digestion and absorption it will measure inflammation meaning it offers a non invasive risk assessment for colorectal cancer and will help to determine whether a problem is due to inflammatory bowel disease or irritable bowel syndrome as well as using the latest markers for assessing pancreatic function.
+The CDSA 2.0 This test is the gold standard of digestive testing as along with checking digestion and absorption it will measure inflammation meaning it offers a non invasive risk assessment for colorectal cancer and will help to determine whether a problem is due to inflammatory bowel disease (IBD) or irritable bowel syndrome (IBS).
+As well as using the latest markers for assessing pancreatic function.
 It is the test of choice for those with chronic GI problems, acute bowel pattern changes and for those with systemic diseases or a family history of inflammatory bowel disease such as Chron’s, colitis & diverticulitis.

 CDSA2P - This test offers all of the benefits of the CDSA2.0 above but also includes detection of parasites and eggs

-This test measures levels of good and bad baceria yeasts and parasites along with looking for eggs of parasites.
-In additon a sensitivity panel for any bad bacteria or yeasts is included which means the lab grows some of your particular bad bacteria or yeast adn treats it with natural and antibiotic agents to see which are the most effective for getting rid of the bad bacteria.
+This test measures levels of good and bad baceria yeasts and parasites along with looking for the eggs of parasites.
+In additon a sensitivity panel for any bad bacteria or yeasts is included which means the lab grows some of your particular bad bacteria or yeast and treats it with natural and antibiotic agents to see which are the most effective for getting rid of the bad bacteria.